mavisjheng/how-to-react/04/README.md

 ### What is Redux?

-Redux is a state container for JavaScript applications.
-Normally with React, you manage state at a component level, and pass state around via props. **With Redux, the entire state of your application is managed in one immutable object**.
+[Redux](https://redux.js.org/) is a state container for JavaScript applications.
+Normally with React, state is managed at a component level, and pass state around via props. **With Redux, the entire state of application is managed in one immutable object**.
 Every update to the Redux state results in a copy of sections of the state, plus the new change.

 ![redux-state](./images/redux-usage.png)